All Episodes

 But they're doing Google over the AI summaries.

-You might know if you do Google search that the first thing that comes up now is Google's own AI that's that gives you a summary, but it doesn't necessarily give you a link.
+You might know if you do Google search that the first thing that comes up now is Google's own AI that gives you a summary, but it doesn't necessarily give you a link.

 And the summary is usually all you need.

-So if you had created some content, you know, let's say let's say uh, you know, you were in Olte's uh story on Breid Bart, you write that thing, and then somebody says, Oh, I want to go look at that story, because you know, I saw it somewhere, but I didn't read it, so I want to go look for it.
+You write that thing, and then somebody says, oh, I want to go look at that story because I saw it somewhere, but I didn't read it, so I want to go look for it.

-If they Googled it, it would come up with a summary, and they might say, My example is bad, but you'll get the idea.
+If they Googled it, it would come up with a summary, and they might say, my example is bad, but you'll get the idea.

-They might say, Oh, the summary is all I needed, and then they'll never go to the content, which means that the people who spent all the money and had the business models to create content would in effect be giving it away for free to Google, and it would just become Google's content because Google would take it, turn it into AI content, and then say, Well, now it's our content, and they're being sued for that.
+And then they'll never go to the content, which means that the people who spent all the money and had the business model to create content would, in effect, be giving it away for free to Google, and it would just become Google's content because Google would take it, turn it into AI content, and then say, well, now it's our content.

 So that will be interesting.

-You know, they they can't be general robots, nobody knows how to do that.
+Nobody knows how to do that.

 Well, here we go.

-Uh yet another video of a laundry folding robot.
+Yet another video of a laundry folding robot.

-And the post said, oh, here it comes, you know, the age of robots is is here because we've got this robot that can fold laundry.
+The age of robots is here because we've got this robot that can fold laundry.

 Obviously, since that's one of the hardest things, is suggesting that they can do all kinds of things if they can fold laundry.

-But I'll remind you that the first time, the first time I saw a video about a robot folding laundry, and it was, it was folding laundry, was 30 years ago, and just about once every year or two for 30 years.
+But I'll remind you that the first time, the first time I saw a video about a robot folding laundry, and it was, it was folding laundry, was 30 years ago.

 Is this different?

-Do you think that after 30 years of fake robots that really couldn't, you know, you can't commercialize them to fold your laundry for whatever reason.
+Do you think that after 30 years of fake robots that really couldn't, you know, you can't commercialize them to fold your laundry for whatever reason?

 Do you think it's real now?

-Uh I don't think you can have a robot that folds your laundry.
+I don't think you can have a robot that folds your laundry because why would you buy one that only does one thing?

 You would wait until there's a general purpose robot that can do that and make your coffee as well.